amarmer/Lambda-Metaprogramming-LMP/README.md

 # Recursive Lambda and Metaprogramming

-Lambda function doesn't have explicit template parameters, but it is possible to emulate them by passing arguments in lambda function and interpret them similarly as explicit template parameters in a template function.
+Lambda function doesn't have explicit template parameters, but it is possible to emulate them by passing arguments in a lambda function and interpret them similarly as explicit template parameters in a template function.

 For instance, to allocate `array` on stack in a template function:
 ```C++